 How Much Impact Does It Have?

 Well, what happened to Brooke Haus since the video speaks for the impact of ‘cancel culture’ entirely I believe.
-Though the 20-year old’s social channels and YouTube channel still remain intact (unfortunately).
-She’s since been placed under investigation by the LAPD (Los Angeles Police Department) regarding the abuse of her pup.
+Though the 20-year old’s social channels and YouTube channel still remain intact, she’s since been placed under investigation by the LAPD (Los Angeles Police Department) regarding the issue.

 - Pretend that nothing happened